 Use this search box to search the Rockland Woods Elementary Follett Destiny catalog!
 Type what you are looking for in the box and it will take you directly to our Rockland library and let you know if we have it or not.
 We have 20,000 books, and if we don't have it, ask about getting it from another school library.

-Students in grades 2-5 will check out books every other week, and K-1 every week.
+Students in grades 2-5 will check out books every other week, and PRE K-1 every week.
 The number of books usually matches the grade level, K will get 1 book, 1-2 will get 2 books, grade 3 will get 3, grade 4 a maximum of 4 books, and grade 5 can check out 5 books, but sometimes we get extra just because!
 Some students will be held up due to missing materials, but they can always get a book from our massive free collection until they can find their missing stuff.

 Stanley Yelnats is your average 14-year-old boy from a hard-working, but poor family.
 Stanley is supposedly affected by a curse of bad luck, which they blame on Stanley's "no-good-dirty-rotten pig-stealing-great-great-grandfather".
 Stanley's latest misfortune happens when he is wrongly convicted of stealing a pair of tennis shoes once owned by famous baseball player that had been donated to a homeless shelter to raise money.

 Stanley is sent to Camp Green Lake, a juvenile corrections facility which is ironically located in the middle of an empty desert.
 As punishment, the camp inmates are assigned to dig one hole every day that is five feet wide and five feet deep in order to 'build character'.
 Stanley soon begins to suspect that they are really digging to find something hidden beneath the ground